idling-mind/flowfunc/README.md

 app = dash.Dash(__name__)

-# Functions to be converted to nodes
+# Functions can be converted to nodes
+# Doc strings are parsed and converted to json which gets rendered at the front end
 def add(a, b):
     """Add two numbers